 It was almost certainly the Christopher Nolan association that had Wally Pfister given the director’s chair of Transcendence for his directorial debut.
 (Christopher Nolan and his wife Emma Thomas have also signed on as executive producers).
 Given that Pfister has shot hardly any other major films outside of his work with Nolan, it is surely evidence of the clout that the Nolan association brings that Pfister has gathered the calibre of names he does in front of the camera.
 Would any other first time director be able to bring together a dream cast that includes Johnny Depp, Morgan Freeman, Paul Bettany, Cillian Murphy, Kate Mara and Rebecca Hall (many of whom are veterans from Nolan’s films)?

 The idea has a long history in written science-fiction, with writers such as Greg Bear, Gregory Benford and Greg Egan having conducted some sophisticated versions on the theme.
 The concept of mind upload has only been dealt with very badly on film.
 The first treatment of Mind Upload on screen appeared in Spock’s Brain (1968), which is regarded as the worst ever episode of Star Trek.
-Efforts such as The Lawnmower Man (1992) and Ghost in the Machine (1993), which were too absurd in their treatment to ever be considered even remotely seriously, although the subsequent Archive (2020) wasn’t too bad.
+Efforts such as The Lawnmower Man (1992) and Ghost in the Machine (1993) are too absurd in their treatment to ever be considered even remotely seriously, although the subsequent Archive (2020) wasn’t too bad.
 Somewhat better have been examples on television – such as the title character in Max Headroom (1985, 1987-8), while Mind Upload also formed a central theme in the tv series Caprica (2009-10).
 (Both The Matrix (1999) and Avatar (2009) have been cited as examples but are not complete Mind Upload films).
 (For more detail about the theme see the listing Films About Mind Upload).